joshuahenson/dungeonCrawler/README.md

 dungeon levels as parallel to player level: unable to advance to next dungeon level until certain xp? defeating enemies gives you part of a key to open the gate to the next level?
 OR
+skill increases allows player ability to beat players at advanced levels can go back to previous level to continue gaining skill